YasinEl/mzRAPP/README.md

 described on the webpage. <br>

 Afterwards it is time to install mzRAPP.
-It is possible to do that by pasting the following codes into the console of R Studio and press enter.
-If this fails it might help to close R Studio and submit the command into R directly (which has been downloaded from [R](https://cran.r-project.org/)).
+It is possible to do that by pasting the following code into the console of R Studio and press enter.
+If this fails it might help to close R Studio and submit the command into R cran directly (which has been downloaded from [R](https://cran.r-project.org/)).

 ``` r